fregante/iphone-inline-video/readme.md

 import makeVideoPlayableInline from 'iphone-inline-video';
 ```

-In you don't use node/babel, include this:
+If you don't use node/babel, include this:

 ```html
 <script src="dist/iphone-inline-video.browser.js"></script>